What can businesses do about Scope 3 emissions?

 What about carbon emissions that can’t be avoided?

-Once you’ve taken all the action you can to eliminate your own emissions and to ensure your partners are acting too, you can still do more to mitigate unavoidable GHGs.
-One way you can do this is by offsetting your Scope 3 carbon emissions.
+Once you’ve done everything you can to eliminate your own emissions and to ensure your partners are acting too, there's still more you can do to mitigate unavoidable GHGs.
+One way to do this is by purchasing carbon credits.

 If you’d like to find out more about how we can help your business reduce its Scope 3 emissions, please contact us using the form below.